music dictionary : Ad - Ad

 ad majorem Dei gloriam(Latin) for the greater glory of God, the motto of the Society of Jesus (the Jesuits)

-admettre(French) pass (a candidate in an examination)
+admettre(French) to pass (a candidate in an examination)

 Adminiculo(Spanish m.) thing, gadget